 Rett Syndrome is a progressive neurodevelopmental disorder estimated to affect 1 in 10,000 girls, making it one of the most common genetic causes of developmental and intellectual impairment in females.
 The incidence in males is currently unknown.

 Currently, there are no approved disease-modifying therapies, and treatment for Rett syndrome includes symptom management and supportive care.

 NGN-401 has been shown in preclinical models to deliver efficacious levels of MeCP2, while avoiding toxicity observed with conventional MECP2 gene therapy.
-EXACT is a self-regulating gene therapy platform that can be tuned to deliver a desired level of transgene expression within a narrow range, and is compatible with viral and non-viral delivery platforms.
+EXACT is a self-regulating gene therapy platform that can be tuned to deliver the desired level of transgene expression within a narrow range and is compatible with viral and non-viral delivery platforms.